-Accountant in Miami Devises Multiple Tax Planning Scenarios
+Accountant in Miami Devises Multiple Tax Planning Miami Scenarios Given Inaction by Congress

 The need for a multipronged approach was created at the end of 2011 when Congress allowed the “patch” for the alternative minimum tax and dozens of so-called tax extenders to expire.
 The need intensified in April when Internal Revenue Service Commissioner Douglas Shulman warned that the tax filing season could be a “real disaster” if Congress waits until December to act or if it has to act retroactively in early 2013.

-Finally, according to Accountant in Miami VieraCPA, it reached a new level of urgency when Congress adjourned in early August for a five-week break without enacting any tax changes.
+Finally, according to an Accountant in Miami, it reached a new level of urgency when Congress adjourned in early August for a five-week break without enacting any tax changes.

 If Congress fails to act, the number of middle-income households impacted by the AMT would jump from about 4 million to approximately 30 million.
 A failure to act also would mean that taxpayers could not claim extenders such as the research and development tax credit, the deduction for state and local taxes, and the allowance of tax-free distributions to charity from an Individual Retirement Arrangement held by someone age 70.5 or older.